-Activity Action Control Measure Result Daily Limestone extraction and product loading Visual inspection of site and access road for dust generation that is moving off site.
-Water cart application over dust prone areas to reduce dust lift off.
-Crushing and stockpiling activities located in topographic low points with stockpiles arranged such that windbreaks are created to further shield sensitive receptors.
-Reduced dust generation.
-No dust leaving the property.
-Product transport All loads covered before leaving the property.
-Cover loads.
-Reduced dust generation from product transport.
-As Required · Training Induct all employees and contractors working on site.
-Site induction includes awareness of dust generation and management measures to be utilised by all personnel on site.
-Activities undertaken to minimise dust generation on site.
-Dust complaints Provide a contact number for dust complaints.
-Undertake review of potential complaints and implement appropriate action to reduce dust generation from site.
-Reduced dust generation from the property.
-Rehabilitation /stabilisation of completed areas Undertake rehabilitation on completed areas.
-As per Section 6 of this report.
-Reduced dust generation from the property.
+Activity Action Control Measure Result Daily Limestone Visual inspection of Water cart application over dust prone Reduced dust extraction and site and access road areas to reduce dust lift off.
+Crushing and generation.
+No product loading for dust generation stockpiling activities located in topographic dust leaving the that is moving off site. low points with stockpiles arranged such property. that windbreaks are created to further shield sensitive receptors.
+Product transport All loads covered Cover loads.
+Reduced dust before leaving the generation from property. product transport.
+As Required Training Induct all employees Site induction includes awareness of dust Activities and contractors generation and management measures to undertaken to working on site. be utilised by all personnel on site. minimise dust generation on site.
+Dust complaints Provide a contact Undertake review of potential complaints Reduced dust number for dust and implement appropriate action to generation from complaints. reduce dust generation from site. the property.
+Rehabilitation Undertake As per Section 6 of this report.
+Reduced dust /stabilisation of rehabilitation on generation from completed areas completed areas. the property.